-Since the Central American countries (Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama) were affected more frequently by severe seismic events
+Since the Central American countries (Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama) were affected more frequently by severe seismic events than the Caribbean countries, most of the reported losses are from these countries, as depicted in Figure 2.

 Figure 2.
-Number of events for some countries in Central America and the Caribbean from 1900 to 2017

-Most harmful events

-Although in this region earthquakes are not as frequent as other types of hazard such as hurricanes, the harm to populations and the economic impact they cause is high.
+Number of events for some countries in Central America and the Caribbean from 1900 to 2022 Most harmful events Although in this region earthquakes are not as frequent as other types of hazard such as hurricanes, the harm to populations and the economic impact they cause is high.
 In the Caribbean and Central America region some seismic events left countries recovering for years.
-At least 6 earthquakes were reported with more than US\$700 million of overall economic losses, with the earthquakes in Haiti (January 2010) and El Salvador (January 2001) the most damaging events (in economic terms) since the records started.
-Considering an average of the economic losses reported by the different sources, the Haiti 2010 earthquake caused a loss of US\$8.2 billion, while the El Salvador January 2001 earthquake caused a loss of US\$1.4 billion.
+At least 7 earthquakes were reported with more than US\$700 million of overall economic losses, with the earthquakes in Haiti (January 2010 and August 2021) and El Salvador (January 2001) the most damaging events (in economic terms) since the records started.
+Considering an average of the economic losses reported by the different sources, the Haiti 2010 earthquake caused a loss of US\$8.2 billion, while the 2021 earthquake caused US\$3 billion and the El Salvador January 2001 earthquake caused a loss of US\$1.4 billion.
 Figure 3 shows the losses classified by magnitude.
 The analysis has indicated that overall loss values not only depend on the magnitude of the event but other factors, such as exposure concentration and vulnerability also have a relevant role.
 Figure 4 shows the ranking of overall losses normalized by the gross domestic product (GDP) of the affected country.